 We’re simply called to model the relationship that God has with all of us, so that we don’t feel the need to compete.

-Only one can truly lead.
+In reality, only one can truly lead.

 In a largely feminist, progressive society you’ll often hear these roles referred to as “gender stereotypes” or a form of “patriarchal oppression”.